Maryland Student Grants for College

 Academic Competitiveness Grant

-Another Federal Grant is the Academic Competitiveness Grant (AC Grant) it is awarded to freshman and sophomores who are eligible for the Pell Grant.
+Another Federal Grant for Maryland education is the Academic Competitiveness Grant (AC Grant), which it is awarded to freshman and sophomores who are also eligible for the Pell Grant.

-They must also have exceptional grades and show promising signs of leadership and community service.
+The science-oriented awards help students with exceptional grades and promising leadership qualities.
 Student may be eligible for up to $750 for their first year and $1,300 for their second.
-The total amount of aid from the Pell Grant and the AC Grant may not be more than the student's cost of attendance.
+The total amount of aid received from the Pell Grant and the AC Grant programs may not exceed the actual cost of attendance.

 SMART Grant

-Along with the above mentioned federal grants, there are many minority grants available such as: African American, Hispanic, Asian and Native American.
-Grants are also available for military veterans, survivors of cancer patients, children of deceased policemen or firefighters and even for women.
+Minority grants serve diverse cultural groups such as: African American, Hispanic, Asian and Native American.
+Specialized grants are also available for military veterans, survivors of cancer,and children of deceased policemen and firefighters.
+Use your full compliment of individual attributes to open doors for higher education grants.

 Each grant has its own eligibility requirements and may require proof of ethnicity.
-For instance, a Native American must prove his ethnicity with a Certificate of Indian Blood or CIB and must belong to a federally recognized tribe.
-The following grants are specific to Maryland only.
-Some are designed for Maryland residents while others are for students attending school in Maryland.
+For instance, to qualify for some programs, a Native American must prove his ethnicity with a Certificate of Indian Blood, or CIB, and must belong to a federally recognized tribe.
+The following grants are specific to Maryland.
+Some are designated for Maryland residents, while others are for students attending schools in Maryland.

 The College-Bound Last-Dollar Grant is a need-based grant for Baltimore City high school graduates.
-These students are eligible to receive up to $3,000 per year and the grant is renewable for up to five years, with a maximum dollar amount of $15,000.
-Students may be eligible if they meet the following criteria.
+These students are eligible to receive up to $3,000 per year and the grant is renewable for up to five years, with a maximum lifetime value of $15,000.
+Students are eligible when they meet the following criteria.

 Guaranteed Access Grant-Maryland

 This grant is awarded to approximately 1,000 undergraduate and graduate students each year.
-The financial awards can range from $400 to $13,800 per year.
-This is a need-based grant available only to students who are residents of Maryland, if the student is a dependent his parents must also be residents of the state.
+The financial awards range from $400 to $13,800 per year.
+This is a need-based grant available only to students who are residents of Maryland.
+Dependent applicants’ parents’ must also be residents of the state.

-The student must be enrolled in a two or four year college or university and be a full-time student.
+Applicants must be enrolled in a two or four year colleges or universities, as full-time students.
 High school grade point average must be at least 2.5.
-In addition to FAFSA, the student must also fill out Howard P. Rawlings Guaranteed Access Grant Application to be considered.
+In addition to filing a timely FAFSA, students must also fill out Howard P. Rawlings Guaranteed Access Grant Applications, to be considered.

 JF Tolbert Grant Program

-The Sharon Christa McAuliffe Teacher Education Critical Shortage Grant Program is awarded to 137 undergraduate and graduate juniors and seniors each year.
-Students must be residents of Maryland, must have already completed 60 credits of undergraduate school and must have a grade point average of at least 3.0.
+The Sharon Christa McAuliffe Teacher Education Critical Shortage Grant is awarded to 137 undergraduate and graduate juniors and seniors each year.
+Students must be residents of Maryland, and already completed 60 credits of undergraduate school.
+Grade point averages of at least 3.0 are required for application.

-The student must also agree in writing to work one year in a Maryland Public School critical shortage area for each year of aid given.
-Student may receive up to $17,700 based on need, enrollment and housing.
+The student must also agree, in writing, to work one year in a Maryland Public School critical shortage area, for each year aid is received.
+Student applicants may receive up to $17,700 each, based on need, enrollment and housing.

 Police Association Grant

-This is for part-time, 6-11 credits per semester, degree seeking undergraduates enrolled in a two or four year program.
-They must demonstrate financial need and must be residents of Maryland.
-The minimum award is $200 and the maximum award is $2,000.
+This unique assistance is reserved for part-time, 6-11 credits per semester, degree- seeking undergraduates enrolled in two or four year programs.
+Qualified applicants must demonstrate financial need and must be residents of Maryland.
+The minimum award is $200 and the maximum individual eligibility may not exceed $2,000.
 This grant can be renewed for up to 8 years.

 Education Assistance Grants

-The Education Assistance Grant amount is determined by a set formula based on the cost of college attendance, expected family contribution, any state scholarships awarded and the Pell Grant.
-The award amount that is grant may not exceed the cost of attendance.
+Each Education Assistance Grant amount is determined by a set formula reflecting the cost of college attendance, expected family contribution, state scholarships awarded and Pell Grant funding received.
 This grant may be renewed for up to four years.

 Physical and Occupational Therapists and Assistants Grant Program

-For Maryland residents training to be physical, occupational or therapy assistants and attending school in Maryland.
-The recipients of this award must provide one year of service for each year of award.
+This initiative is now integrated into the Workforce Shortage Student Assistanec Program.
+For Maryland residents training to be physical, occupational or therapy assistants, and attending school in Maryland, the state puts forth a service-for-tuition program.
+Recipients of these awards must provide one year of service for each year assistance is received.

 The Graduate and Professional Scholarship Program